liugezhou/liugezhouDiary/README.md

 # liugezhouDiary

-#####  The address is a floor of KUNTAI International Building,chaoyang Gate,Beijing.And the weather is cloudy.
+#####  The warehouse started in KunTai International Building,chaoyang Gate,chaoyang district,Beijing.

-#####  Both work and life need to have a good habit.And should it be a good habit to write is down?
+#####  We all should hava a good habit in our word and life,so it should be a good habit recoed every day.

+#####  My name is liugezhou,I think It's not easy to find something that you can stick to in a sea of people.It is a great honor foe me to find such a thing,whitch is to record what I think and feel every day!

-#####  My name is liugezhou: the diary,which maybe go down in history,began on June 13,2019!
+##### The diary,which maybe go down in history,began on June 13,2019!